tshepang/blog/content/Spotlight.md

 categories = ['movies']
 +++

-Great direction and editing work serve this highly-entertaining story about sexual abuses of Catholic priests.
+Great direction and editing work serve well this highly-entertaining story about sexual abuses of Catholic priests.
 The characters are interesting and impressively bold (see the new editor) and are given superb dialog.
 Their commitment to the stories they tell is also admirable.
 What is sad